Detroit Women's Guide to Divorce

 Physical custody describes how much parenting time each parent is granted and is usually shared.
 Physical custody could be granted to each parent equally, or one parent could become the custodial parent who the child lives with for the majority of the time, while the other, noncustodial parent, is given visitation rights.
 This arrangement could help foster more stability for the child, especially if one parent has a demanding job and the other has historically taken on the majority of the parental responsibilities.

 Physical custody involves a parenting plan which, once established, must be adhered to and facilitated by both parents.
-At Woodford Sathappan McGee we will help you come to an agreement using medication which will give you the opportunity to create a personalized arrangement that is in line with Michigan law and fits in with your schedule.
+At WSM we will help you come to an agreement using medication which will give you the opportunity to create a personalized arrangement that is in line with Michigan law and fits in with your schedule.
 If an agreement cannot be reached, then we will represent you in court.

 If you believe you should have sole custody, which is only awarded in cases where one parent poses a risk to the child’s wellbeing, then we can help you to evidence your claims to a Judge.
 However, even if you can establish that your former spouse poses a risk to your child, they could still be awarded supervised visitation.